Optical Sensing Solutions for Rapid Virus Diagnosis

 - Medical & Life Sciences

-Ocean Insight optical sensing technologies are helping biotechnology and pharmaceutical researchers tackle challenges associated with rapid, reliable testing and diagnosis of viral infections including COVID-19.
+Ocean Optics optical sensing technologies are helping biotechnology and pharmaceutical researchers tackle challenges associated with rapid, reliable testing and diagnosis of viral infections including COVID-19.

-Ocean Insight optical sensing technologies including fluorescence-based PCR and surface-enhanced Raman spectroscopy (SERS) can be implemented into portable systems developed by manufacturers for virus detection and testing.
+Ocean Optics optical sensing technologies including fluorescence-based PCR and surface-enhanced Raman spectroscopy (SERS) can be implemented into portable systems developed by manufacturers for virus detection and testing.

 Our optical sensing technologies drive limits of detection (LOD) to levels unheard of in most portable viral detection devices, significantly speeding up pass/fail COVID-19 test results.
 Also, samples can be collected from saliva, which eliminates the need to swab the nasal cavity or back of the throat, speeding up test prep and improving patient comfort.